hyperpolymath/scaffoldia/README.md

 # 🧱 Scaffoldia

-**Scaffoldia** is a dialectic, modular, and community-driven repo scaffolding engine.
-It helps developers, educators, and teams generate idiomatic, validated, and narratable project structures across languages, tools, and epistemic stances.
+**Scaffoldia** is a developer-centred, modular, and community-driven repo scaffolding engine.
+It helps developers, educators, and teams generate idiomatic, validated, and narratable project structures across languages, tools, and a range of project themes and audience stances.

 ## 🔧 What It Does